topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
+This generates a firmware image and uses the ***FWDN*** tool to flash the generated image to the VCP-G.
-Once the code is successfully flashed and executed, the IR receiver detects signals from a remote control and turns on an LED for a short duration.
+After the code is successfully flashed and executed, the IR receiver detects signals from a remote control and turns on an LED for a short time.
 This confirms that the VCP-G is correctly reading IR input and controlling the GPIO output in response to received signals.

-**NOTE**: If you need to change the GPIO pins used for the IR sensor or LED, refer to the configuration section inside the source code.
+**Note**: To change the GPIO pins used for the IR sensor or LED, refer to the configuration section inside the source code.
 </br></br></br>

 ## 7.3 Gas Sensor